On the Limitations of Fractal Dimension as a Measure of Generalization: Background

-Subsequently, \cite{birdal_intrinsic_2021} further develop the bounds given by \cite{simsekli_hausdorff_2020} by connecting them to the \(0\)-dimensional PH dimension~\citep{schweinhart_persistent_2021} of \(\Wcal_{S}\) which thus givesn an alternative bound on the worst-case generalization gap in terms of PH.
-The link between the upper-box dimension and the 0-dimensional PH dimension, which is the cornerstone of their proof, only requires that the underlying space \(\Wcal_{S}\) be bounded, which is also one of the assumptions by \cite{simsekli_hausdorff_2020}; thus, in this setting the Ahlfors regularity condition is no longer required.
-In order to estimate the PH dimension, they prove (see Proposition 2,~\cite{birdal_intrinsic_2021}) that for all \(\epsilon>0\) there exists a constant \(D_{\alpha, \epsilon}\) such that $E_\alpha^0(W_n) \leq D_{\alpha, \epsilon}\, n^{\beta}$, where $ \beta:= \displaystyle \frac{\PHdim^0(\Wcal_S) + \epsilon - \alpha}{\PHdim^0(\Wcal_S)+ \epsilon}$ for all \(n\geq 0\), all i.i.d.~samples \(W_n\) with \(n\) points on the optimization trajectory \(\Wcal_s\) and \(E_\alpha^0(W_n)\) as defined in \eqref{eq:E_alpha^i}.
-Using this, they estimate and bound the PH-dimension from above by fitting a power law to the pairs \((\log (n),\, \log(E_1^0(W_n)))\).
-They then use the previous bound to estimate \(\PHdim^0(\Wcal_s) \approx \frac{\alpha}{1-m}\), where $m$ is the slope of the regression line.

-Concurrently, \cite{camuto_fractal_2021} take a different approach by studying the stationary distribution of the Markov chain and describe the optimization algorithm as an iterated function system (IFS).
+Subsequently, \citet{birdal_intrinsic_2021} further develop the bounds in \citet{simsekli_hausdorff_2020} by reformulating them in terms of the \(0\)-dimensional PH dimension~\citep{schweinhart_persistent_2021} of \(\Wcal_{S}\).
+The link between the upper-box dimension and the 0-dimensional PH dimension, which is the cornerstone of their proof, only requires boundedness of \(\Wcal_{S}\) (which is also one of the assumptions by \citet{simsekli_hausdorff_2020}), thus eliminating the Ahlfors regularity condition.
+In order to estimate the PH dimension, they prove (see Proposition 2,~\citep{birdal_intrinsic_2021}) that for all \(\epsilon>0\) there exists a constant \(D_{\alpha, \epsilon}\) such that where $ \beta:= \frac{\PHdim^0(\Wcal_S) + \epsilon - \alpha}{\PHdim^0(\Wcal_S)+ \epsilon}$ for all \(n\geq 0\), all i.i.d.~samples \(W_n\) with \(n\) points on the optimization trajectory \(\Wcal_s\), and \(E_\alpha^0(W_n)\) as defined in \eqref{eq:E_alpha^i}.
+Using this result, they estimate and bound the PH-dimension by fitting a power law to the pairs \((\log (n),\, \log(E_1^0(W_n))\).
+They then use \eqref{eq:ineq} to estimate \(\PHdim^0(\Wcal_s) \approx \frac{\alpha}{1-m}\), where $m$ is the slope of the regression line.
+Concurrently, \citet{camuto_fractal_2021} take a different, non-topological approach by studying stationary distributions of Markov chains and describing the optimization algorithm as an iterated function system (IFS).
 They establish generalization bounds with respect to the upper Hausdorff dimension of a limiting measure.
-The focus of our work is on topologically-motivated bounds, so we do not carry out any experimental evaluation of the IFS approach.
+Most recently, \citet{dupuis_generalization_2023} further develop the topological approach by \citet{birdal_intrinsic_2021} to circumvent the Lipschitz condition on the loss function that was required in all previous works by obtaining a bound depending on a data-driven pseudometric $\rho_S$ instead of the \(\Rbb^d\) Euclidean metric,